 Posts have a number of permalink options.
 You choose which one best suits your needs or taste.

 For example, you may want to include the publication date, the category or the author’s name.

-Make your decision about the permalink structure in the very early days of your site.
-Changing it later, when you’re getting traffic, without putting in a place a set of redirects, will cause a drop in traffic.
+Make your decision about the permalink structure in the early days of your site.
+Changing it later, when you’re getting traffic, without putting in place a set of redirects, will cause a drop in traffic.

 3. You cannot add a Page to a Category

 Categories and tags keep your related content together so your readers can easily find posts about a particular topic.
 You can assign posts to multiple categories and attach as many tags to each post as you like.

 Every post must be in at least one category (hence ‘Uncategorized‘).
 This is a particularly ugly title, which WordPress uses if you don’t assign a post to a category with a more suitable name.